-As suggested earlier, when considering the behavioral advantages of specificity, we must account not only for the cognitive but also motivational effects.
-Indeed, behavioral research, particularly in behavioral ethics, has found a correlation between a preference for ambiguity and a desire to justify one’s questionable behavior.
-Haisley and Weber (2010), for example, found that people prefer ambiguous risks when such ambiguity allows them to justify their unfair behaviors, and Dana et al. (2007) found that people are less generous in situations in which they can appeal to moral ambiguity to explain their selfish behaviors.
-Similarly, Hsee (1995) found evidence that people make choices that satisfy their own preferences at the cost of not completing an assigned goal if they can exploit existing ambiguity about what decision could be considered to achieve the assigned goal.
-(See also Ayal and Gino 2011)
+As suggested earlier, when considering the behavioral advantages of specificity, we must account not only for its cognitive but also its motivational effects.
+Indeed, behavioral research, particularly in behavioral ethics, has found a correlation between a preference for ambiguity and a desire to justify one’s morally questionable behavior.
+Haisley and Weber (2010), for example, found that people prefer ambiguous risks, when such ambiguity allows them to justify their unfair behaviors, and Dana et al. (2007) found that people are less generous in situations in which they can appeal to moral ambiguity to explain their selfish behaviors.
+Similarly, Hsee (1995) found evidence that people make choices that satisfy their own preferences at the cost of not completing an assigned goal if they can exploit existing ambiguity about what decision could be considered to achieve the assigned goal (see also Ayal and Gino 2011).

-2.2.2 Behavioral Disadvantages of Specificity
+Behavioral Disadvantages of Specificity

-At the same time, we have found a counter direction in the literature.
-Much of the literature about the negative effect of specificity on compliance focuses on the attendant level of measurement and monitoring that such specificity enables.
-For example, a classic study by Lazear (2000) shows that the piece-rate approach, in which people are evaluated based on how many units they produce, results in higher performance than a fixed wage approach.
-These studies also argue that employees react only to measurable metrics, especially in situations in which it is difficult to determine who does what.
-By contrast, aspects of the work that are not easily measured suffer from poor performance.

-Thus, people’s intrinsic motivation to perform well is crowded out by the relationship between performance, measurement, and payment (Bowles, 2008).
-These inadvertent effects of measurement, such as the measurement paradox and the related multi-tasking effects problem, are exemplified in other leading theories of empirical economists (Holmstrom and Milgrom 1991, Prendergast 1999).
-According to these theories, over time, the accuracy of measurement decreases as people concentrate their effort strictly on the measured components of an activity, resulting in a decline in the overall quality of their performance.
-Therefore, specificity combined with monitoring that focuses only on given measurable components (the letter of the law) seems to produce a straightforward effect of crowding out intrinsic motivation and decreasing overall performance.
+Much of the literature on the negative effects of specificity on compliance focuses on the attendant level of measurement and monitoring that such specificity enables.
+Even though the classic study by Lazear (2000) shows that the piece-rate approach, in which people are evaluated based on how many units they produce, results in higher performance than a fixed-wage approach, aspects of the work that are not easily measured suffer from poor performance.
+According to these theories, over time, people concentrate their effort strictly on the measured components of an activity, resulting in a decline in the overall quality of their work.
+Therefore, specificity combined with monitoring that focuses only on given measurable components (the letter of the law) seems to crowd out intrinsic motivation and decrease overall performance (Bowles, 2008).
+These inadvertent effects of measurement, such as the measurement paradox and the related multitasking effects problem, are exemplified in other leading theories of empirical economists (Holmstrom and Milgrom 1991, Prendergast 1999).

-A similar view is supported by the work of Falk and Kosfeld (2006), who demonstrated the effect of specificity on the principal-agent relationship in experiments in which the principal could either let an agent decide a production amount (ambiguous instruction) or the principal could set a lower limit for production (specific instruction).
+Similarly, Falk and Kosfeld (2006) demonstrated the effect of specificity on the principal-agent relationship in experiments in which the principal could either let an agent decide a production amount (ambiguous instruction) or the principal could set a lower limit for production (specific instruction).
 When a specific lower limit was set, agents produced less than when the principal left the production levels to the agent’s discretion.
-In post hoc questioning, agents stated that they saw the specific lower limit as a signal of distrust and therefore behaved less cooperatively.
-Specific instructions also give individuals less room for discretion, creating a situation in which the individual must constantly look for external instructions.
+In post hoc questioning, agents stated that they saw the specified lower limit as a signal of distrust and therefore behaved less cooperatively.
+Specific instructions also give individuals less room for discretion, creating a situation in which they must be constantly looking for external instructions.